WHPPY/Ifashion_dataset/README.md

 #### **Download Data**

 To train a cross-domain fashion retrieval model, index files (training and retrieval validation files) and image data are required.
-All data included in this study can be found on [Google Cloud Drive](https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl).
+All data included in this study can be found on [Google Drive](https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl).
 The data download link can also be downloaded: https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl.